UK's Osborne launches Conservative election pitch with pension tax cut

-BIRMINGHAM, England, Sept 29 (Reuters) - British finance minister George Osborne will promise on Monday to scrap a tax on inherited pension savings as he lays out the Conservative Party’s economic pitch for next year’s election.
+BIRMINGHAM England (Reuters) - British finance minister George Osborne will announce on Monday that he will scrap a tax on inherited pension savings as he lays out the Conservative Party’s pitch to win the next election on the back of its economic policies.

-Speaking to media before his speech, Osborne also sought to tackle the electoral threat posed by the UK Independence Party (UKIP) whose stance on immigration and Europe could draw votes from the Conservatives and benefit Labour at the election.
-Two Conservative MPs have defected to UKIP in recent weeks.

-Asked about polls on Sunday showing UKIP have siphoned significant support from the Conservatives, Osborne said: “What people are going to realise as they approach the election is that a vote for UKIP is a vote for Labour...
-I don’t think that’s what people want in this country.”

-Ahead of what is expected to be a close-run ballot in May, Osborne will use a key speech on Monday to try to persuade voters that only Prime Minister David Cameron’s Conservatives can be trusted to keep Britain’s economic recovery on track.
+Ahead of what is expected to be a close-run ballot next May, Osborne will use a key speech to try to persuade voters that only the Conservatives can be trusted to keep Britain’s economic recovery on track.

-The Conservatives, who have ruled in coalition with the more left-wing Liberal Democrats since 2010, are rated by voters much more highly than the opposition Labour party on the economy.
+The Conservatives are rated by voters much more highly than the opposition Labour party on the economy.
 But they lag narrowly behind Labour in opinion polls less than eight months before the election.

-In a move aimed at the party’s ageing supporter base, Osborne will commit to abolishing before the election a 55 percent tax levied on pension pots of savers when they die.
+In a move aimed at the party’s aging supporter base, Osborne will commit to abolishing before the election a 55 percent tax levied on pension pots of savers when they die.

 Osborne has focused on bringing down Britain’s massive budget deficit since he took over the finance ministry in 2010.
-But with the public accounts still deep in the red, he has little room to offer major tax cuts ahead of the election.
+With the public accounts still deep in the red, he has little room to offer major tax cuts ahead of the election.

 The new pledge to be announced on Monday is expected to cost around 150 million pounds (244 million US dollar) a year, according to a Conservative briefing note.